AccessiTech/digital-a11y-docs/docs/Introductions/Common Barriers and Solutions to Digital Accessibility.md

 ## Auditory Barriers

-In addition to partial and complete loss of hearing, certain conditions/injuries involving audio centric regions of the brain can greatly affect the perception of sound.
+In addition to partial and complete loss of hearing, certain conditions / injuries involving audio centric regions of the brain can greatly affect the perception of sound.

 ### Deafness